buahaha/aa-standingssync/README.md

 ## Features

-The main purpose of this app is to enable non-alliance characters to have the same standings view than their alliance main.
+The main purpose of this app is to enable non-alliance characters to have the same standings view of other pilots than their alliance main.
+This e.g. allows non-alliance scouts to correctly report blues and non-blues.
+And is allows JF pilots to, which other non-alliance characters on grid are actually blues and which are not and therefore a potential threat.

 Here is an high level overview of the main features:

-- Synchronize alliance standings / contacts to non-alliance characters
+- Synchronize alliance contacts to chosen non-alliance characters
-- Users can choose which of their characters shall be synchronized
+- Synchronization is ongoing until user chooses to remove character from synchronization
 - Supports multiple alliances
-- Synchronization is ongoing until user chooses to remove character from synchronization
-- Should the user loose permissions or his token become invalid or a character loose alliance standing sync is deactivated for those characters
-- User can only add sync to characters that have good standing with the alliance
-- Synced alliance has always +10
+- Synchronization automatically ceases once the user is no longer eligible

 ## Screenshot